Malaysian Anti-Corruption Commission: Deaths in custody

-Murder of High Ranking MACC Officer
+Murder of high-ranking MACC officer

-Datuk Anthony Kevin Morais (c.
-22 March 1960 – September 2015) was a Deputy Public Prosecutor for the Attorney General's Chambers of Malaysia and MACC.
-Morais was last seen alive on 4 September 2015 leaving his Menara Duta condominium in Segambut, Kuala Lumpur for work at the Attorney-General's Chambers in Putrajaya.
+Anthony Kevin Morais was a deputy public prosecutor for the Attorney General's Chambers of Malaysia and the MACC.
+He was last seen alive on 4 September 2015, leaving his Menara Duta condominium in Segambut, Kuala Lumpur, for work in Putrajaya.
 His youngest brother filed a missing person's report late the next day.
-Earlier, a car matching the model he owned was found in a palm oil plantation in Perak.
-His body was found in a concrete-filled drum at USJ 1, Subang Jaya, Selangor on 16 September 2015.
+Earlier, a car matching the model Morais owned was found at a palm oil plantation in Perak.
+His body was found in a concrete-filled drum at USJ 1, Subang Jaya, Selangor, on 16 September 2015.

 Sabah State Water Department corruption probe

-On 4 October 2016, the commission confiscated more than RM114.5 million during an operation into the Sabah State Water Department office, with the ex-Deputy Chief Commissioner, Azam Baki, describing it as the first largest confiscation involving corruption in the commission's history.
+On 4 October 2016, the MACC confiscated more than RM114.5 million during an operation into the Sabah State Water Department office, with the ex-deputy chief commissioner, Azam Baki, describing it as the first large haul involving corruption in the commission's history.

 Arrest of former Prime Minister Najib Razak

-On 3 July 2018, Former Prime Minister Najib Razak was arrested by MACC, investigating how RM42 million (US$10.6 million) went into Najib's bank account from SRC International Sdn Bhd, the investment company of 1Malaysia Development Berhad (1MDB).
-Police seized 1,400 necklaces, 567 handbags, 423 watches, 2,200 rings, 1,600 brooches and 14 tiaras worth $273 million.
+On 3 July 2018, former prime minister Najib Razak was arrested by the MACC as part of an investigation into RM42 million (US$10.6 million) transferred into his bank account from SRC International Sdn Bhd, the investment company of 1Malaysia Development Berhad.
+The police seized 1,400 necklaces, 567 handbags, 423 watches, 2,200 rings, 1,600 brooches, and 14 tiaras worth $273 million.

-On 28 July 2020, the High Court convicted Najib on all seven counts of abuse of power, money laundering and criminal breach of trust, becoming the first Prime Minister of Malaysia to be convicted of corruption, and was sentenced to 12 years' imprisonment and fined RM210 million.
+On 28 July 2020, the Malaysian High Court convicted Razak on all seven counts of abuse of power, money laundering, and criminal breach of trust.
+He was the first Malaysian prime minister to have been convicted of corruption, and he was sentenced to 12 years' imprisonment and fined RM210 million.